 The unimaginable global Covid-19 health crisis has interrupted the structure of what was once ‘business as usual’ little time ago.

-These difficult times stress the importance of remaining connected and communicative whilst adapting to our new way of work and life.
-As we take on social distancing measures, working remotely or from home has become the new normal for most.
-Despite the inability for physical interactions, it's imperative we stay connected, productive and inspired, learn to embrace the power of digital technology during this critical moment of change.
+These challenging times have highlighted the importance of staying connected and maintaining communication while adapting to our new ways of working and living.
+With social distancing measures in place, remote work or working from home has become the norm for many.
+Despite the lack of physical interactions, it is crucial that we remain connected, productive, and inspired, and learn to leverage the power of digital technology during this critical period of change.

 "The beautiful gift of being human is that we’re resilient as a species.
 We’re adaptable by nature." - Tony Robbins

-Creating an uplifting environment that suits your individual work style and needs is essential.
-A dedicated, quiet and decluttered workspace will allow for a clear state of mind to help you stay focused and make better work-related decisions.
-Try to position your workspace near a window or light filled room filled to feel more connected to your external environment, eliminating that ‘trapped’ isolated feeling and will also do wonders for your frame of mind.
-Mix it up a little, work in another room or outdoor space once a week to keep things interesting.
+It's important to establish a workspace that is conducive to your work style and needs.
+Having a dedicated, quiet, and organized workspace can help you maintain a clear state of mind, stay focused, and make better work-related decisions.
+Consider positioning your workspace near a window or in a well-lit room to feel more connected to your external environment and avoid feelings of isolation.
+Additionally, working in different locations, such as another room or outdoor space, once a week can help keep things fresh and interesting.

-Who said you can’t have some fun whilst working at home?
-Play your favourite playlist or choose one of many ‘Work from Home’ playlists offered by 'Spotify' and other apps to get you energised and in work mode.
+Who says you can't have fun while working from home?
+Put on your favourite playlist or choose from one of the many "Work from Home" playlists available on Spotify and other apps to get you energized and in the work mode.

 "Having a clear mind and clear space allows you to think and act with purpose." - Erika Oppenheimer